euwbah/musescore-xen-tuner/README.md

 There are four different ways to input accidentals.
 The most primitive method being dragging symbols in from the Master Palette, then hitting `Alt+R`.

-However, the recommended way to enter accidentals is through these shortcuts ([which you can change](#how-to-change-shortcuts)):
+However, the recommended way to enter accidentals would be to use up/down operations.
+These are available as keyboard shortcuts ([which you can change](#how-to-change-shortcuts)):

 - `Up/Down`: Move note up/down to the next nearest step
 - `J`: Cycle through enharmonics of the note